boots-edu/textbook/source/original/week6.md

 ![](../../images/CISC181-Week%2065.png)

 * So with creative use of subclass polymorphism\, we can provide a generic interface to all objects that share a base class\, with a default behavior\.
-* Let’s take a look at what we did last time…
+* Let's take a look at what we did last time…
   * We added a draw method to the Drawable Class
   * We stored our array of shapes in an array of drawables\.
   * Since drawables has a draw method\, this is fine\.